-How college student loans work: The definitive guide to borrowing responsibly, to minimize your student loan debt
+How student loans work: The definitive guide to borrowing responsibly for college

 We’re here to help you figure out how to not let that happen to you.
 How do student loans work?
 How do you know how much you can afford to borrow?
 How do you choose the right (cheapest, most flexible) loan?
 And how do you best manage the costs?